devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

   - `gpt-35-turbo`
   - `text-embedding-ada-002`
     - **NOTE:** A couple of challenges may require a few additional prerequisites so be sure to check those out in the respective challenges.
-- Add required credentials of Azure resources in the sample `.env` file, which we have provided as `sample-env.txt` in the `Resources` folder.
+- Add required credentials of Azure resources in the  `.env` file, which should be visible in your codespace.
 You can get these credentials through the Azure Portal within your AOAI resource.
 Click on Keys and Endpoint from the dropdown menu on the left side.
-After entering your credentials and environment variables in the provided fields, rename the file to `.env`.
 Learn more about using `.env` files [here](https://dev.to/edgar_montano/how-to-setup-env-in-python-4a83#:~:text=How%20to%20setup%20a%20.env%20file%201%201.To,file%20using%20the%20following%20format%3A%20...%20More%20items).
-  - **NOTE:** Additional Azure resources such as Azure Form Recognizer and Azure Cognitive Search will be required for later challenges.
+  - **NOTE:** Additional Azure resources such as Azure Form Recognizer (AKA Azure Document Intelligence) and Azure Cognitive Search (AKA AI Search) will be required for later challenges.

 ## Additional Common Prerequisites